You are here: Information Center >> Estate Law >> Estate Taxes

 Will the recipients of my lifetime gifts have to pay any taxes?

 No. That is the beauty of the lifetime gift.
-The tax is levied only against the value of the property at the time the gift was made, not against any increase in value.
-Therefore, at the time you made the gift, it was $15,000.
-The first $11,000 is exempt from tax, so she will have to pay gift tax on only $4,000.
+The tax is levied only against the value of the property when the gift was made, not against any increase in value.
+Therefore, when you made the gift, it was $15,000.
+The first $14,000 is exempt from tax, so she will have to pay gift tax on only $1,000.
 The $5,000 increase in value is not subject to the gift tax!
 (Note: She will have to pay income tax on the increase.)

 Will my estate have to pay income taxes?